 - Carnivore that feeds on starfish, urchins and molluscs

-- Largest hard-shelled turtle, can reach up to 450kg
+- Largest hard-shelled turtle, can weigh up to 450kg

 - The loggerhead turtle gets its name from its large head